 What can you tell me about your season averages in AST (3.5), STL (3.2) and TO (3.7)?

 Well, I have to admit that I'm not very happy with the amount of turnovers which I consider a little bit too high but I also understand that I play a lot of minutes with the ball in my hands very often.
 Mistakes will happen, but I'm happy that I can make up for those mistakes by stealing back as many balls as I turn over.
 As far as the assists they are my favorite stats, getting a teammate an easy basket is what I love the most when I play basketball and wish I could double that amount every game.

 You seem to have a very healthy approach to the game.
 You play intense but almost always have a smile on your face.
 What gives you the energy to play with so much passion?

 Basketball is my passion and since I was a kid my dream was to become a professional basketball player and all glory to God, being able to fulfill my dream right now just brings me joy.
 That's why I always have a smile on my face every time I play and the energy and passion I play with comes from me being a very competitive person and wanting to win at all cost all the time.
 I play every game like it's my last.

 Last season, your team (Pyrinto) made it to the Finnish 1st Division semifinals.
 Do you think your team has what it takes to go all the way this year?

 I definitely think we have what it takes to go all the way and win a championship this year.
 We have a great coach and a great group of guys who play very well together.
 We've been able to stay at the top of the league table for the majority of the season and we are not ready to stop.
 We are going to work even harder now that the playoffs are about to start and outwork everyone all the way to another championship.

-Thank you for the interview Bill.
-We wish you all the best for the remaining season and your career.
+Yannick, thank you for taking your time to talk to EUROBASKET.
+We wish you all the best for the remaining season and your future.